-The depiction of alcohol as a responsible social lubricant is allowed provided rules 11.8.1(a)(1) and 11.8.1(a)(2) are observed.
+The responsible use of alcohol as a social lubricant is allowed provided rules 11.8.1(a)(1) and 11.8.1(a)(2) are observed.

-Linking alcohol with mild flirtation or romance is similarly allowed, for example by using gentle dialogue, facial expressions or body language that do not imply sexual activity has taken, or is about to take, place.
+Linking alcohol with mild flirtation or romance is similarly allowed, for example by using provided that it is limited to gentle dialogue, facial expressions or body language that do not imply sexual activity has taken, or is about to take, place.
 (See also rule 11.8.2(e)).